 Norris also changed the name of the club from Woolwich Arsenal to Arsenal FC as the club wasn’t in the South London anymore.

-Ever since the Arsenal FC was founded, it’s players and fans used the nickname “The Gunners” for themselves for simple reason – the founders and first players of the club were workers in armaments factory called Arsenal.
+Ever since the Arsenal FC was founded, it’s players and fans used the nickname “The Gunners” for simple reason – the founders and first players of the club were workers in armaments factory called Arsenal.

 Through the years the pronunciation of the word Gunner changed to The Gooner, which is vastly used by Arsenal fans today.